1. What does "authenticate" mean and who can authenticate?

 6. What are the privileges with a Guest Login?

 The standard Guest Login provides visitors access to most Library computers for up to three hours a day.
 The three hours do not need to be used consecutively; multiple sessions are allowed throughout the day.
 Guest Login time limits and expiration dates may vary based on one’s relationship with the University, with special accommodation granted to researchers and visitors closely associated with a UCSB department or program.
-To inquire about your Guest Login privileges, stop by the Services Desk at the UCSB Library or Music Library, or contact:
+To inquire about your Guest Login privileges, stop by the Services Desk in the Paseo, or contact:

 7. Where can I get access to the Internet, if not here?